chongtinghoivan/dots/TechJournal.md

 ## 3 Jun 2025
 - The [mobile app](https://play.google.com/store/apps/details?id=appinventor.ai_chongtingho.HKHA) of Hong Kong Harmonica Association has been published successfully to Google Play Store
+- Used Cursor to help mark students' concert report in tsv format with a marking benchmark in txt format.
+Marked over 300 students' concert reports in 30 minutes

 ## 27 May 2025
 - Vibe-coded a [prototype](https://9000-firebase-studio-1748333852127.cluster-ancjwrkgr5dvux4qug5rbzyc2y.cloudworkstations.dev/